 Born out of a desire to keep crime out of our neighbourhood, four passionate and concerned residents got together to discuss how to ensure a safe, crime free environment could be maintained in our community.
 A few months later the CGH Neighbourhood Watch (CGHNW) was formed with hundreds of members who shared the same passion and drive to reduce the crime rate in our area.
-By creating a caring community and by promoting effective communication and increasing our vigilance within the community, we can track, monitor and report any suspicious or criminal activity to the necessary authorities, so to assist the police in reducing crime.
+By creating a caring community and by promoting effective communication and increasing our vigilance within the community, we can track, monitor and report any suspicious or criminal activity to the necessary authorities, to assist the police in reducing crime.

 What we do?

 First and foremost, we are NOT the police or a security company.
 We act as the EYES and EARS for the police.
-By being a good neighbour, you can help make our community more secure just by looking out for your neighbours; keeping an eye on their homes when they are out; watching out for those who are elderly or vulnerable; and sharing crime prevention advice to help keep you and your home secure.
-We don’t expect you to put yourself in harms way, think about your own safety when helping others.
-If you see something unusual, take an extra drive around the block to make sure that all is okay.
+By being a good neighbour, you can help make our community more secure just by looking out for your neighbours; keeping an eye on their homes when they are out; watching out for those who are elderly or vulnerable; or sharing crime prevention advice to help keep you and your home secure.
+We don’t expect you to put yourself in harm’s way.
+Think about your own safety when helping others.
+If you see something unusual, take a drive or walk around the block to make sure that all is okay.

-Remember T.A.D.D when reporting something.
+Remember T.A.D.D when reporting an incident.

-- Time – What time did it occur?
+- Time What time did it occur?

-- Address – What area or street?
+- Address What area or street?

-- Direction – What direction was the subject or car moving in?
+- Direction What direction was the subject or car moving in?

-- Description – Male/female, clothing, age, race or any other noticeable features.
+- Description Male/female, clothing, age, race or any other noticeable features.

 For a neighbourhood watch to really be a success you need the members of the community to come together and join it, support it and be an active part of it.
 There are lots of ways you can help make your neighbourhood a safer place, whatever your skills, availability or experience, just get involved .